ErikaWells/myblog/_posts/2025-03-14-Webscraping.md

 # More Than Just Shoes
 Sneakers are more than just footwear, they’re a cultural phenomenon!
 Whether it’s the latest Air Jordan drop or a nostalgic re-release, sneaker prices and demand fluctuate based on various factors like release date, hype, and exclusivity.
-In this project, I used web-scraping to collect data from GOAT, a popular sneaker marketplace, to analyze trends in sneaker rankings, prices, and release dates.
+In this project, I used web-scraping to collect data from GOAT, a popular sneaker marketplace, to analyze current trends in sneaker rankings, prices, and release dates.
+So let's dive in and see whats popular today and what we should be wearing.

 ![Sneakers by Joshua Renfroe]({{ site.url }}/{{ site.baseurl }}/assets/images/sneakerhead.jpg)